Shri Guru Granth Sahib

 The sacred book, called Sri Guru Granth Sahib (ਸ਼੍ਰੀ ਗੁਰੂ ਗ੍ਰੰਥ ਸਾਹਿਬ), is the central component of any Sikh Temple.
 Just as any Christian church would be considered incomplete until a cross has been installed, the Sikhs view a Gurdwara to be incomplete until the Granth Sahib has been officially installed in the main prayer hall.

 The final version of the Granth Sahib was compiled by the tenth Guru, Guru Gobind Singhji in 1704.
-It had 1430 pages, and this format is preserved in every official version of the Granth Sahib that is displayed at a Sikh temple.
+It has 1430 pages, and this format is preserved in every official version of the Granth Sahib that is displayed at a Sikh temple.

 To accommodate the large number of pages, we have split the 1430 pages into manageable galleries of 50 images each, arranged in sequence.